What is Falconry Bird Control?

 How much does it cost?

-A falconry programme cost varies depending on the size of site and the frequency of visits.
-Costs are based on hourly rate per hours with this reducing when extended time on site.
+A falconry programme cost varies depending on the size of the site and the frequency of visits.
+Costs are based on an hourly rate with this reducing with extended time on site.
 A standard falconry bird control programme across the season will cost between 5 and 10k on average.

 What are the alternatives?